JustifiedTB/group-project-1/README.md

-Merge multiple datasets by country to compare & contrast different aspects of well-being Focus on how healthcare impacts quality of life around the world Investigate specific factors of healthcare access and how it impacts lives globally
+Merge multiple datasets by country to compare & contrast different aspects of well-being Focus on how healthcare impacts quality of life around the world Investigate specific factors of healthcare access and how it impacts lives globally Can this information be used to inform governmental policy?

 ## Data Sources